decentralized-identity/waci-didcomm/issue_credential/README.md

 - `goal_code` -- optional field that indicates the goal of the message sender.
 - `comment` -- an optional field that provides human readable information about this Credential Request, so it can be evaluated by human judgment.
 Follows [DIDComm conventions for l10n](https://github.com/hyperledger/aries-rfcs/tree/main/features/0043-l10n/README.md).
-- `formats` -- contains an entry for each `requests~attach` array entry, providing the the value of the attachment `@id` and the verifiable credential format and version of the attachment.
+- `formats` -- contains an entry for each `attachments` array entry, providing the value of the attachment `@id` and the verifiable credential format and version of the attachment.
 Accepted values for the `format` items are provided in the per format "Attachment" sections immediately below.
 - `attachments` -- an array of [attachments](https://github.com/hyperledger/aries-rfcs/blob/main/concepts/0017-attachments/README.md) defining the requested formats for the credential.

 This message may have a [`~payment-receipt` decorator](https://github.com/hyperledger/aries-rfcs/tree/main/features/0075-payment-decorators/README.md#payment_receipt) to prove to the Issuer that the potential Holder has satisfied a payment requirement.
 See the [payment section below](#payments-during-credential-exchange).